ChristophePatterson/Intro-to-command-line-bioinformatics/Hamilton8_practical.md

 tail TREASURE_ISLAND.txt
 ```

->[!info] To avoid spelling mistakes and to save time, start typing TR and then hit the 'Tab' key.
-This is known as a tab complete and is VERY useful when using the command line.

 The number of lines printed out can be altered by changing the code to include `-n`.
 The following line of code will print out the first 30 lines of the text file.

 ```bash